someodd/intramaze/README.md

 ```

 You can even `cabal build` inside of the `nix-shell`!
 The shell comes loaded
+with `haskell-langauge-server` (and `hlint`, I also want to use `ormolu` so you
-with `haskell-langauge-server`, which you can use in combination with the
+can format files using this), which you can use in combination with the
 *Haskell* and *Nix Environment Selector* VSCode/VSCodium extensions.
+Make sure
+you click "selected" when you get the pop up in the lower right with Nix
+Environment Selector.

 The shell has postgres installed, but it's not set up yet (it will be!).
 I will
 also set up Docker.

+The shell also has `doctest` installed so you can run tests in the shell.

 ### Running with Docker